Two of the most helpful rules are explained below.

 Making an offer to repay the arrears

 This is a complicated rule but it is useful because it may help you if your lender is trying to get you to pay your arrears at a rate you cannot afford.
-You will sometimes hear this rule discussed by the judge and solicitors at the court hearing.
-They will often refer to it as the ‘Norgan principle’.
+You will sometimes hear this rule discussed by the Judge and solicitors at the court hearing.
+They will often refer to it as the ‘Norgan principle’ and they may talk about a ‘Norgan figure’.

 Under this rule when the court and your mortgage lender look at how long you should be given to pay off the arrears they have to take account of how long is left to go on your mortgage.